-31. For a leading articulation of this view, see FRANK H. EASTERBROOK & DANIEL R. FISCHEL, THE ECONOMIC STRUCTURE OF CORPORATE LAW 276-314 (1996), who ultimately support the disclosure regime on limited grounds.
-For other examples by leading scholars, see Goldberg, Accountable Accountants, supra note 27, at 312 (arguing that auditors have adequate market-based incentives to act diligently insofar as failure to do so results in a reputational penalty); Mahoney, supra note 29, at 110-11, 118-20 (arguing that mandatory disclosure provisions of the federal securities acts could be safely eliminated because competitive pressures would compel exchanges to select socially optimal disclosure rules, as evidenced by pre-1933 self-regulation by exchanges); A.C.
-Pritchard, Markets as Monitors: A Proposal to Replace Class Actions with Exchanges as Securities Fraud Enforcers, 85 VA.
-L. REV. 925, 983-1000 (1999) (arguing that regulating fraud and malfeasance in securities markets through class action litigation can be substituted by more efficient regulation by stock exchanges, which are driven by reputational constraints to invest in policing efforts); Roberta Romano, Empowering Investors: A Market Approach to Securities Regulation, 107 YALE L.J.
-2359 (1998) (arguing that securities issuers should be free to choose any legal regime of their choosing-even a regime that does not penalize fraud-given that market incentives will compel issuers to select regimes that align with investors' interests).
+The logic of these arguments is compelling.
+But theory runs into challenges when applied to the actual world of market practice.
+The intermediary thesis relies on the impeccable reliability of the repeat-play certifier.
+As I have described elsewhere, a review of relevant empirical evidence provides mixed support for that thesis.
+Indeterminate or adverse results have been reached with respect to the informational value of standard certification instruments, including virtually every instrument commonly used in securities issuances and financing, acquisition and other high-stakes as failure to do so results in a reputational penalty); Mahoney, supra note \\\, at 110-11, 118-20 (arguing that mandatory disclosure provisions of the federal securities acts could be safely eliminated because competitive pressures would compel exchanges to select socially optimal disclosure rules, as evidenced by pre-1933 self-regulation by exchanges); A. C. Pritchard, Markets as Monitors: A Proposal to Replace Class Actions with Exchanges as Securities Fraud Enforcers, 85 VA.
+L. REV. 925, 983-1000 (1999) (arguing that regulating fraud and malfeasance in securities markets through class action litigation can be substituted by more efficient regulation by stock exchanges, who are driven by reputational constraints to invest in policing efforts); Roberta Romano, Empowering Investors: A Market Approach to Securities Regulation, 107 YALE L. J. (1998) (arguing that securities issuers should be free to choose any legal regime of their choosing (even a regime that did not penalize fraud) given that market incentives will compel issuers to select regimes that align with investors' interests).

-32. See DiLeo v.
+&lt;sup>28 See DiLeo v.
 Ernst & Young, 901 F.2d 624, 629 (7th Cir.
 1990); Barker v.
 Henderson, Franklin, Starnes & Holt, 797 F.2d 490, 497 (7th Cir.
 1986).
-Other courts have taken a similar approach, dismissing such

-The logic of these arguments is compelling.
-But this theory runs into challenges when applied to the actual world of market practice.
-The intermediary thesis relies on the impeccable reliability of the repeat-play certifier.
-As I have described elsewhere, a review of relevant empirical evidence provides mixed support for that thesis.
-Indeterminate or adverse results have been reached with respect to the informational value of standard certification instruments, including virtually every instrument commonly used in securities issuances and financing, acquisition, and other high-stakes business transactions, as listed in the Table below.
-Remarkably, empirical studies cannot confirm whether these seals of approval supply sufficient informational value to warrant the resources diverted to generate these instruments, which amount to several billions of dollars of transfer payments in the case of the credit rating industry alone.
-That empirical indeterminacy would not surprise sophisticated investors and other Wall Street participants, who typically dismiss these instruments as a repetition of what the market claims on the ground that the audit fee was too small to justify the auditor acting dishonestly for the client's benefit (absent evidence to show knowledge on the part of the auditor).
-See Robert A. Prentice, The Case of the Irrational Auditor: A Behavioral Insight into Securities Fraud Litigation, 95 NW.
+Other courts have taken a similar approach, dismissing such claims on the ground that the audit fee was too small to justify the auditor acting dishonestly for the client's benefit (absent evidence to show knowledge on the part of the auditor).
+See Robert A. Prentice, The Case of the Irrational Auditor: A Behavioral Insight into Securities Fraud Litigation, 95 Nw.
 U. L. REV. 133, 135-39 (2000) [hereinafter Prentice, Irrational Auditor].